hphelion/documentation/commercial/GA1/commercial.undercloud-admin-updates-and-extensions.md

 # HP Helion OpenStack&#174;: Updates and Extensions

-HP provides a simple mechanism for downloading and publishing the content and updates for the Overcloud.
+HP provides a simple mechanism for downloading and publishing the content and updates for the overcloud.

 * [Register on the Cloud Distribution Network](#Signup-for-Cloud-Distribution-Network)
 * [Configure credentials](#configcre)